Posts

 Image

-The parkways are the patch of land between the sidewalk and road.
+The parkway is the patch of land that runs between the sidewalk and road.
 As we understand it, this land is owned by the City, but managed by the HOA.
-Modifications to these parkways are prohibited per the only newsletter sent out to the HOA in June 2025, though i t appears this rule is not being enforced by the developer-controlled HOA given the multitude of the homes in the Alder and Sycamore communities which have modified the parkways in front of their respective homes.
-This is another important one for us since the development is too densely populated to allow for such a high level of homeowner personalization.
-From our perspective, a high level of personalization without adherence to an aesthetic standard in a community in which homes are located so closely together, combined with the fact that the HOA is not enforcing (among other things) required garage usage which has led to very limited street parking on Bergamot Street and numbers of vehicle...
+Modifications to these parkways are prohibited per the only newsletter sent out to the Live Oak community in June 2025, but i t appears this rule is not being enforced by the developer-controlled HOA given the multitude of homes in the Alder and Sycamore communities which have modified the parkways in front of their respective homes.
+We were disappointed to learn that one of the candidates for the new homeowner board has modified the parkway in front of their home.
+Essentially, the concern we now have is that our new homeowner board may prove to be no better than the current developer-controlled board if candidates such as this individual are not well-informed regarding our community's rules.
+What type of leadership can we expect if a prospective board member is not familiar with...